hcazzz/hcazzz.github.io/projects/calculator.md

 ```
 Here is an example of the data-type attribute.
 For the number buttons I stored the corresponding number for the button and for the operator buttons I stored the symbol, in this case the "+" symbol.

-To utilize these attributes I used the following javascript code
+To utilize these attributes I used the following javascript code.
 ```javascript
 for (const button of buttons) {
   button.addEventListener('click', () => {